-Wood and wood waste are used to generate electricity.
-Much of the electricity is used by the industries making the waste; it is not distributed by utilities, but is used in a process called cogeneration.
+Waste wood products-logs, chips, bark, and sawdust-account for 41 percent of biomass energy.
+Wood and wood waste are used as a heat source and to generate electricity.
+A very small percentage of homes use wood as its heating fuel.
+Most of the waste wood products are used by industries making the waste to generate electricity.
+This electrical power is not distributed by utilities, but is used in a process called cogeneration.
 Paper mills and saw mills use much of their waste products to generate steam and electricity for their use.
-However, since they use so much energy, they need to buy additional electricity from utilities.
+However, since they use so much energy, they still need to buy additional electricity from utilities.

 Increasingly, timber companies and companies involved with wood products are seeing the benefits of using their lumber scrap and sawdust for power generation.
 This saves disposal costs and, in some areas, may reduce the companies' utility bills.
 In fact, the pulp and paper industries rely on biomass for well over half of their energy needs.
-Other industries that use biomass include lumber producers, furniture manufacturers, agricultural businesses like nut and rice growers, and liquor producers.
+Other industries that use wood biomass for energy include lumber producers, furniture manufacturers, agricultural businesses like nut and rice growers, and liquor producers.